legumeinfo/ongenome_schema/ongenome_loader_README.md

 5. Dataset Accession Loaded from Dataset

+   This must be provided with Profile Neighbors Matrix.
-   The dataset accession loaded in the dataset step.
+   The dataset accession loaded in the dataset step, ex. cicar1
    This must match a dataset.accesion_no in the database.
    The dataset accession_no must start with a letter and contain only A-z0-9.